zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

    * Sales data CSV file
    * Data Transformation (JSONPlaceholder API - /users)
    * Data Transformation (OpenWeatherMap API)
-   * then  Saving above transformed data  to relational database
+   * Data Manipulation and  Aggregations and   Saving above transformed data  to relational database ..
    * then perfoming some calculationg as mention task like (calculate total sales amount per customer ,top-selling products ,Analyze sales trends over time)  and  saving to results tables ..

     later we  can display on dasboard using power BI  or other tools